sebaaoui2020/dady/README.md

 It took me a second to figure these out, so I thought I would share.
 Thanks for reading!
 Clean Toys
 Objective: Put away the baby’s toys
-Instruction: Pick up the toys and place them into the toybox.
+Instruction: Pick up the toys and place them into the toybox."
-The toys include: Small wooden blocks, big colored blocks, the ball, and the toy piano ."

     },
     {
       "title": "Step 2",
       "description": "Clean the Pool
 Objective: Remove foreign objects from the pool
-Instruction: Jump on in, and grab and toss out the four balls.

-Pick up the Poop
+Instruction: Jump on in, and grab and toss out the four balls Pick up the Poop.
 Objective: Throw away the kitchen poops
 Instruction: Select each poop and drag them to the trash can, where they will disappear on impact.
 There are 7 poops hidden, all within the kitchen.
-They are located:In the fruit bowl.In front of the fridge.In the freezer.Inside of the kitchen island.The pull-out drawer to the left of the stove.Inside of the stove."
+They are located:In the fruit bowl.In front of the fridge.In the freezer.Inside of the stove."

     },